THEORIES OF INTERNATIONAL RELATIONS - 2022/3

 The assessment strategy is designed to provide students with the opportunity to demonstrate

-- Assessments will come in the form of two essays (1x2000 and 1x3000), which will be based on a variety of set questions that facilitate a broad engagement with any of the relevant theory perspectives.
+- Assessments will come in the form of two essays (1x2000 and 1x3000), which will be based on a variety of set questions that facilitate a broad engagement with any of the relevant theory perspectives and global challenges to which they relate.

 - Students will be instructed on best strategy for writing such an essay as many are new to theory based assessments.